ggzggzggzggz/CPSC210_project/README.md

 In ToDoList class and deleteTask method that has a robust design.

 ## Phase 4: Task 3
 I think if I have more time, I want JsonReader and JsonWriter to connect ToDoList rather than ListDemo.
-I think other parts of UML look good.
+I think other parts of UML looks good.